Payroll Integration Overview

 - Verify no employee exceeds the $5,250 combined limit (if employer also offers tuition reimbursement)

-- If excess exists, include excess amount in Boxes 1, 3, and 5
+- If excess over $5,250 exists, include the excess in Boxes 1, 3, and 5 as taxable wages

 - Run nondiscrimination testing before year-end reporting